What Moms Need Most. Part III: Moms Need to Feel Good in their Skin

 You get the point.

 My first two pregnancies were really difficult because I felt so out of control with my body and my diet.
-Once my kids were born I was crazy in love with them, but my preoccupation with my body and my diet continued.
+Once my kids were born, I was crazy in love with them, but my preoccupation with my body and my diet continued.

 Most of you know that I went on to share my full story as well as the exact steps I took in my little book titled “The Secret of Your Naturally Skinny Friends.” (little, as in — you can read it in an afternoon) I’m honestly very proud of this little book.
+And it was God’s grace that allowed any of it to be written!

 The really, really good news is that a whole lot of other women have now read my book and also found freedom.
 Like: They quit dieting years ago and still today celebrate a body and lifestyle they love.
 DIET FREE.

-Here’s an amazon link* to get your book: The Secret of Your Naturally Skinny Friends: a simple path to your best body and a healthy mind
+Here’s an Amazon link* to get your book: The Secret of Your Naturally Skinny Friends: a simple path to your best body and a healthy mind

 RELATED BLOG POSTS: